Andrecast/holbertonschool-low_level_programming/0x15-file_io/README.md

 -   The text will be printed on the terminal but I can’t pipe it

--   The text will be printed on the terminal on the standard output
+x   The text will be printed on the terminal on the standard output

 #### Tips: